Skip to main content

 Villa Poppaea Frescoes (Torre Annunziata)

 Villa Oplontis, known as Villa Poppaea, represents the pinnacle of Roman luxury villa architecture and decoration.
 This seaside villa features extraordinary Second and Third Style frescoes including mythological scenes, architectural illusions, and garden paintings.
 The villa's grand peristyle, swimming pool complex, and elaborate room decorations demonstrate the opulent lifestyle of the Roman imperial elite.
-The frescoes here are considered among the finest examples of Roman wall painting, with sophisticated perspective techniques and rich colour palettes that create immersive artistic environments.
-These decorative programmes reveal how wealthy Romans transformed domestic spaces into artistic galleries.
+The frescoes here are considered among the finest examples of Roman wall painting, with sophisticated perspective techniques and rich color palettes that create immersive artistic environments.
+These decorative programs reveal how wealthy Romans transformed domestic spaces into artistic galleries.
+Pro tip: Purchase the combined 3-site ticket (€18) covering Pompeii, Herculaneum, and Villa Oplontis--Villa Oplontis receives few visitors despite having some of the finest Roman frescoes anywhere, making it a peaceful treasure where you can often examine the elaborate garden and mythological paintings completely alone.

 Archaeological remains showing human skeletons in the boat house chambers where people sought shelter during the Vesuvius eruption